 Overview – The Transition to Flammable Refrigerants

-The Environmental Protection Agency (EPA) introduced guidelines in 2023 that require manufacturers to use flammable refrigerants such as A2L or A3 by January 2025.
+The Environmental Protection Agency (EPA) introduced A2L federal mandates in 2023 that require manufacturers to use flammable refrigerants such as A2L (or A3) by January 2025.

 Examples of refrigerant classes.
 For a more comprehensive list, checkout the CA Air Resources Board List.